 Triton

-Frogs simply adore wet patches of land, so swamps are the main habitat for amphibians.
+Frogs simply love wet areas of the earth, so swamps are the main habitat for amphibians.
 The size of individuals can vary from 8 mm to 32 cm (depending on the species).
-The main distinguishing features of frogs are the absence of a tail, short forelimbs, a head that is large in size and flat in shape, strong hind limbs that allow jumping over long distances.
+Main distinctive features frogs are the absence of a tail, short forelimbs, a large and flat head, strong hind limbs that allow them to jump long distances.

-Amphibians have excellent hearing, have large bulging eyes, with which they can view the world around them, sticking out only their eyes from the water.
-Most often, the inhabitants can be found on the shore or marsh lines.
+Amphibians have excellent hearing, have large bulging eyes, with the help of which they can view the world around them, sticking only their eyes out of the water.
+Most often the inhabitants can be found on the shore or marsh lines.

 Toads are very similar to frogs, but they lack teeth in the upper jaw.
 Their skin is dry and covered with warts.
-Amphibians of this type are nocturnal animals and live on land almost all the time.
+Amphibians of this type are nocturnal animals and live almost all the time on land.

-Newts are very similar to lizards, but have smooth and moist skin.
-Their tail looks like a fish, and the body reaches a size of 10-20 cm.
-Lacking good eyesight, newts have an excellent sense of smell.
+Newts are very similar to lizards, but have smooth, moist skin.
+Their tail is similar to a fish, and their body reaches sizes of 10-20 cm.
+Without good vision, newts have an excellent sense of smell.

-This type of animal includes snakes, vipers and turtles.
-The first species grows up to 1.5 m in size, has scales with ribs and scutes.
+TO this species animals include snakes, vipers and turtles.
+The first species grows up to 1.5 m in size and has scales with ribs and scutes.
 Most often, animals can be found in grassy swamps.
-The snakes are very voracious, their main delicacy is frogs and invertebrates.
+Snakes are very voracious; their main delicacy is frogs and invertebrates.

-Vipers prefer to live in the wettest areas of swamps.
+Vipers prefer to live in the wettest places of swamps.
 They rarely grow more than 65 cm and weigh about 180 g.
-Individuals have a flat, wide head, supraorbital shields, and a vertical pupil.
-The most beautiful and brightest are females.
-Reptiles have several venom-carrying teeth.
+Individuals have a flat, wide head, supraorbital scutes, and a vertical pupil.
+The most beautiful and brightest are the females.
+Reptiles have several teeth that conduct poison.

-Bog turtles grow up to 38 cm in size, weighing up to 1.5 kg.
-Individuals have a small, round, slightly convex shell, sharp long claws are located on the fingers.
-Turtles have a long tail that acts as a rudder.
+Swamp turtles grow up to 38 cm in size and weigh up to 1.5 kg.
+Individuals have a small, round, slightly convex shell and long, sharp claws on their fingers.
+In turtles a long tail, performing the function of a rudder.
 They feed on animal larvae, fish fry, mollusks, worms, algae and other living creatures.

 Viper

 The most common mammals are muskrats and otters.
-The first ones look like a rat and grow up to 36 cm.
-They are slow on the ground, swim excellently in the water and can hold their breath for up to 17 minutes.
-With poor eyesight and smell, individuals rely on their excellent hearing.
+The first ones resemble a rat and grow up to 36 cm.
+Slow on land, individuals swim excellently in water and can hold their breath for up to 17 minutes.
+At poor eyesight and sense of smell, individuals rely on their excellent hearing.

 Muskrat